 Learning, living and working in cities

-Since a very young age, I have loved cities.
-Despite not being born in one, from the time I have been able to I have been living in cities, and making the most of every opportunity to change cities and enjoy new places.
+From a very young age, I have loved cities.
+Despite not being born in one, from the time I have been able to I have been living in cities, and making the most of every opportunity to change them and enjoy new places.
 To do so, I have both gone abroad on exchange and to work, acquiring experiences that have been valuable both in life and in design.

 A divided town